Information Network Assistant

 Those who’re working the same case in fact they should have the same security level.
 It’s like those who are working the, in the chambers; they should have all the same security levels.
 For them we are giving them ex parte prosecution, ex parte defense because they have access to, to the defense, defense, defense filings.
 But for those who are working in the, those who are working in the OT-, Office of the Prosecutor, they just have the ex parte de-, ex parte prosecution.
 So they don’t have access to ex parte defense.

 Now the, the (_____) thing here which I can see from this system of TRIM is that the defense, they don’t have access to what the prosecution team has.
 Okay.
 For the prosecution team, we are giving them access as ex parte prosecution.
 But for the defense, we don't, they don’t have access to TRIM.
-Yes, they don’t have access to internal TRIM because we have access to two types of TRIM.
+Yes, they don’t have access to internal TRIM because we have two types of TRIM.

 The first one is a website based TRIM; that's, it’s a public.
 And the second one is TRIM Context which is client-based TRIM, which we are using internally.
 So the Office of the – I mean the, the, the defense they don’t have access to that one.
 So even the document that has been filed by them, they cannot even see them in the system because of the security level.
 They are using the public one.